George7h/George7h/README.md

  - 🧑‍🎓I am in intensive training to cultivate my skills as a full-stack developer.
  - 🎨Ask me about Frontend Web development
- - 🌊I'm an occasional scuba diver.
+ - 🤿🌊I'm an Advanced scuba diver.
 When I need to break away from this world.
-I go to an Alien-like environment👽🐙 to explore.
+I go to an Alien-like environment👽🐙 to explore🐟.
+ - 🧑‍💼 I am open to new opportunities and collaborations.

 **Contact me**